Q.1. From his experiments, S.L. Miller produced amino acids by mixing the following in a closed flask: (2020)

 (c) Dorsal fin of a shark

 (d) Wing of a moth

 Homologous organs have same fundamental structure but different functions.
-The wing of a bird and flipper of a whale are structurally forelimbs, which consist of humerus, radio-ulna, carpals, mctacarpals and digits but they perform different functions.
+The wing of a bird and flipper of a whale are structurally forelimbs, which consist of humerus, radius-ulna, carpals, metacarpals and digits but they perform different functions.
 The wings of birds help them to fly while flipper helps the whale to swim.